 - AIM named a 21st Century Skills Exemplar School.
-We are one of two schools in Pennsylvania and the only school for children who learn differently to receive this prestigious honor from the Partnership for 21st Century Skills, a national organization that serves as a catalyst to position 21st century readiness at the center of US education by building collaborative partnerships among education, business and community and government leaders.
+We are one of two schools in Pennsylvania and the only school for children who learn differently to receive this prestigious honor from the Partnership for 21st Century Learning, a national organization that serves as a catalyst to position 21st century readiness at the center of US education by building collaborative partnerships among education, business and community and government leaders.

 - AIM's Occupational Therapy Department has been selected to partner with nationally-ranked Thomas Jefferson University's Occupational Therapy Department to become a Promoting Environments that Measure Outcomes (PrEMO©) site.
 AIM is fortunate to be 1 of 3 organizations in the area to have this distinction as an innovative site that measures outcomes through innovative occupational therapy service delivery, student education, research, and community partnerships.

 - AIM faculty routinely present at international and national conferences including IDA, ISTE, LDA and NAIS.
-Several teachers presented at a highlighted session on Blended Learning Model for Enrichment, Intervention and College Readiness at 2015 NAIS conference.

 - AIM is a member of the Tri-County Independent School League (TCISL).

-AIM CLASS OF 2016
+AIM CLASS OF 2018

 - AIM's Class of 2018 included 31 students, the school's largest graduating class in its 12-year history.

 - The most recent class was accepted to almost 100 schools including 12 which can be found on the Top 100 List such as Miami, Worcester Polytechnic Institute, Minnesota, Bucknell, Franklin & Marshall, and Villanova.

 - Additionally, 5 of this year’s schools can be found on the prestigious ‘50 Colleges that Change Lives’ list.